karel-brinda/rnftools/docs/index.rst

 Usage
 =====

-MIShmash works as a SnakeMake pipeline.
+Technically, MIShmash works as a SnakeMake pipeline.
 To use it, create an empty directory where the reads will be simulated.
-Created an empty file named ``Snakefile`` which will serve as a configuration script.
+Create there an empty file named ``Snakefile``, which will serve as a configuration script.
 Then save the following content into it:

 .. code-block:: python